bozsahin/ccglab/README.md

 This is Common Lisp code.
 Easy-installer installs a CL for you (SBCL), and downloads and installs all necesssary files.
 If you already have an ANSI Common Lisp, it can work with it too.

+(The main reason for not gitting the repo is automatic install gets various software from various sources.)

 Current version is 3.1, use (which-ccglab) in your system to find out whether you've got the latest.

 SOFTWARE REQUIREMENTS: